“If we say that we have fellowship with Him, and walk in darkness, we lie and do not practice the truth.”

 and walk in darkness,

 If we allow unconfessed sin to lounge in our souls, we cannot fellowship with God because sin and God are antagonistic to each other.
-If we deny that sin breaks fellowship with God, we undermine the idea unadulterated flawlessness in God.
+If we deny that sin breaks fellowship with God, we undermine the idea of unadulterated flawlessness in God.

 The word “walk” means to walk around as a pattern of life.
 The person who walks in darkness is in a condition of unconfessed sin.
 He is out of phase with the character of God (“light”).
 He does not resolve Himself to the absoluteness of God in his daily walk because he continues with unresolved sin in his life.

 When we deny the incompatibility of God with sin, we enter self-evident self-deception.
-Any claim contrary to absolute perfection in God is a falsehood.
+Any claim, contrary to absolute perfection in God, is a falsehood.

 and do not practice the truth